 Carrie Furnace- Land Development, Allegheny County, PA

-The property is situated in the boroughs of Munhall, Rankin, Swissvale, Whitaker, and the City of Pittsburgh.
+The property is situated in the boroughs of Munhall, Rankin, Swissvale, and Whitaker, and within Pittsburgh city limits.
 The access to the site has been one of the most challenging aspects of the project because it is bounded by the river bank, very steep hillsides, active railroad tracks, and an historic area located on-site.
 L.R.
 Kimball’s work has included:

-- Provided preliminary and final design of site development and site access
+• Preliminary and final design of site development and access

 Return to Civil Engineering

 - Civil Engineering